-This substring of query_sequence that excludes flanking (None if not It bases were soft clipped present). equal query_sequence[query_alignment_start:query_alignment_end].
+This is a substring of query_sequence that excludes flanking bases that were soft clipped (None if not present).
+It is equal to query_sequence[query_alignment_start:query_alignment_end].

 SAM/BAM files may include extra flanking bases that are not part of the alignment.
 These bases may be the result of the Smith-Waterman or other algorithms, which may not require alignments that begin at the first residue or end at the last.
 In addition, extra sequencing adapters, multiplex identifiers, and low-quality bases that were not considered for alignment may have been retained.